 - 2) The Hunter Responsibility Exam consists of broad-based hunting and conservation information.
 The following publication will serve as a reference text: NRA's The Hunter's Guide.
-(Ordering information may be obtained by contacting the NRA Outdoor Recreational Programs, 703-267-1503.) - 3) Achievement Levels There are four achievement levels in the Hunter Responsibility Exam.
-They are as follows: - a.
-Hunter Exam Achiever - b.
-Hunter Exam Scout - c.
-Hunter Exam Expert - d.
-Hunter Exam Master - 4) Scoring Participants will be asked to answer all or as many questions possible in the allotted amount of time.
+(Ordering information may be obtained by contacting the NRA Outdoor Recreational Programs Department, 703-267-1503.) - 3) Scoring Participants will be asked to answer all or as many questions possible in the allotted amount of time.
 Participants must answer all test questions with no assistance from other participants, written materials or coaches.
 Students will have 60 minutes (one hour) to complete the test.
 Correct answers are worth five points; incorrect answers are worth zero points.
-The Hunter Responsibility Exam will consist of 60 questions, with a maximum possibility of 300 points. - 5) To achieve the different levels, participants will be required to do the following: - a.
-Hunter Exam Achiever: 27 correct answers out of 60 with a minimum total of 135 points. - b.
-Hunter Exam Scout: 40 correct answers out of 60 with a minimum total of 200 points. - c.
-Hunter Exam Expert: 50 correct answers out of 60 with a minimum total of 250 points. - d.
-Hunter Exam Master: 57 correct answers out of 60 with a minimum score of 285 points.
+The Hunter Responsibility Exam will consist of 60 questions, with a maximum possibility of 300 points.

-6) Prohibited
+4) Prohibited